-Cash Secured Loans - In November 2010, we entered into two separate loan facilities which allowed for borrowings through May 2011 up to a combined commitment of \$275 million.
-Borrowing under the cash secured term loan facilities are considered "refinancing indebtedness" under certain of the Company's existing indentures and debt covenants.
+Cash Secured Loans - We have entered into two separate loan facilities, totaling \$22.4 million as of September 30, 2013.
+Borrowing under the cash secured loan facilities will replenish cash used to repay or repurchase the Company's debt and would be considered "refinancing indebtedness" under certain of the Company's existing indentures and debt covenants.
 However, because the loans are fully collateralized by cash equal to the loan amount, the loans do not provide liquidity to the Company.

 The loans mature in November 2017, however, the lenders of these facilities may put the outstanding loan balances to the Company at the two or four year anniversaries of the loan.
 Borrowings under the facilities are fully secured by cash held by the lender or its affiliates.
-This secured cash is reflected as restricted cash on our consolidated balance sheet as of September 30, 2012.
+This secured cash is reflected as restricted cash on our consolidated balance sheet as of September 30, 2013.
 We borrowed \$32.6 million at inception of the loans.
 As previously indicated and in order to protect financing capacity available under our covenant refinancing basket related to previous or future debt repayments, we borrowed an additional \$214.8 million under the cash secured loan facilities in May 2011.
 The cash secured loan has an interest rate equivalent to LIBOR plus 0.4% per annum which is paid every three months following the effective date of each borrowing.